 Economics senior seminar and thesis registration procedure:

 Updated senior requirement preference forms for the next academic year are usually available by the week after Spring Break in March.
 Rising seniors must submit the completed form to Robert O'Connor in the department office either in person or via email starting on that date.
 Seminar and thesis sectioning will then begin, although we will continue to accept applications and changes in preferences right up to the 1st day of classes in September.
 Earlier applications will take precedence over later applications, so obviously we encourage you to submit your applications as soon as you can.
+[Students wishing to write a two-semester senior thesis and who want to graduate a semester early must start in the fall semester of their junior year, to finish in the spring semester when they will have senior standing.
+They should discuss this possibility with their advisers at the earliest opportunity. ]

 In the meanwhile, students should pre-register for the seminar or thesis section they wish to enter.
 Students can then change sections during the fall program filing period in September if they cannot get into their 1st-choice seminar or thesis section. !!!
 Major advisers must pay particular attention to advisees registering in seminars or thesis sections during the September program filing period to ensure they follow the sectioning lists which will have been posted on the dept office door and emailed to faculty and rising seniors during the summer, probably in August.